surveycto/field-plug-in-resources/docs/plug-in-definition.md

 # Field plug-in definition

+Field plug-ins themselves are just zip files, with “.fieldplugin” added to the file extension (for example: “myfirstplugin.fieldplugin.zip”).

 We will be using the term “plug-in definition” interchangeably with “field plug-in” to refer to the x.fieldplugin.zip file and all of its contents.
 Similarly to how a form definition is a file (or set of files) which contains all the information needed to load and fill out a form, a plug-in definition is a .zip file which contains all the information needed to use the field plug-in.

 > **File names for field plug-ins**